Dying flowers blue with fountain pen ink is mesmerizing...

 The urban myth of titanium

-• stainless steel 8.0 g/cm³ (304)
+Stainless steel: 8.0 g/cm³ (304)

-• rhodium 12.4 g/cm³
+Rhodium: 12.4 g/cm³

-• gold 19.3 g/cm³
+Gold: 19.3 g/cm³

 Pilot "Ponzu" BB 350 ml recipe - Blue ink with the brightest red sheen.

-1. Blue#1, get a bottle (1pt/476ml) from supermarket or the dye powder from online
+- Blue #1: Get a bottle (1pt/476ml) from the supermarket or dye powder online.

-4. Oxgall for better mixing and surface tension*
+Oxgall: For better mixing and surface tension.*

 Add distilled water if needed.

-Add 3 if needed, allow a few hours/days for the ingredients to melt together.
+Add 3 if needed, and allow a few hours/days for the ingredients to meld.
+Add 4 as necessary.

 Pilot ink proliferation!